-A reading of Dark Souls as being in conversation with, for instance, the canon of existentialist philosophical thought—yields a relatively straightforward path toward interpretation: Dark Souls, especially through its story and gameplay mechanics, is an allegory for the human condition in an entropic universe with no inherent meaning.
+A reading of Dark Souls as being in conversation with the canon of existentialist philosophical thought yields a relatively straightforward path toward interpretation: Dark Souls, especially through its story and gameplay mechanics, is an allegory for the human condition in an entropic universe with no inherent meaning.
 That might seem vague and insubstantial, but hereafter I intend to provide support for it (and eventually specificity) through careful attention to both the game and the relevant philosophy.

 For the purpose of this article, I have assumed that the reader has some familiarity with the characters and plot details of Dark Souls, although I have not assumed that the reader has any prior experience with existentialist philosophy.
 This approach is one that I arrived at after considering at length the most likely audience for this work.
 But if that doesn’t describe you, do not fret; I did also make an effort to ensure that anyone (regardless of their level of familiarity with either philosophy or Dark Souls) could at least follow the ideas in the analysis if they so desire.
 Now, let’s get to it:

 Existence Preceding Essence in the Undead Prophecy of Dark Souls: